Noctis/kickstart-app/docs/FAQ.md

 * it was created by the [Paragon Initiative Enterprises](https://paragonie.com/), which means it has an added layer of security on top of itself.

-### OK, it's lightweight & secure, great, but writing more complex SQL queries "by hand" is a pain in the _you-know-what-!
+### OK, it's lightweight & secure, great, but writing more complex SQL queries "by hand" is a pain in the _you-know-what_!

 Yes, it is.
 EasyDB ain't that great when you need to build your SQL query based on a number of variables, I agree.
 If you need the flexibility that [Doctrine](https://www.doctrine-project.org/) or [Laravel's Eloquent](https://laravel.com/)